Tell us a little about yourself,

-I was born to a family of wander-lustres and inducted into the gypsy lifestyle when we moved to India when I was eight.
+I was born to a wander-lustre family and inducted into the gypsy lifestyle when we moved to India when I was eight.
 That set the tone for the rest of my life, and I’ve had the vagabond spirit since.

 Has 2020 Changed you?
 If so, how?

 It has made me immobile along with everyone else.
 For the first time, I am living within the confines of a country’s border and realising how fluid everything was before this pandemic and how much I miss the luxury of changing my scenery now and then.